 Australian Embassy in Russia well in advance of travel.

 Obvious displays of affection, even between married couples, can offend and attract harassment or detention by police.

-The Islamic holy month of Ramadan is expected to occur from early May to early June 2019.
+The Islamic holy month of Ramadan will occur from late April to late May in 2020

 During Ramadan, respect religious and cultural sensitivities, rules and customs.
 Do not eat, drink or smoke in public or in front of people who are fasting.